OutSystems/docs-product/src/develop/ui/patterns/mobile/numbers/progressbar.md

 # Progress Bar

-You can use the Progress Bar to display percentage values by incrementing values in a bar, and to show the current progress of a task flow. <!--You can also show progress in a Progress Circle or a Progress Circle Fraction.
-When using the Progress Bar UI Pattern, be consistent, for example, if an action displays a linear indicator on one screen, that same action should not use a circular indicator elsewhere in the app. -->
+You can use the Progress Bar to display percentage values by incrementing values in a bar, and to show the current progress of a task flow.

 ![](<images/progressbar-1-ss.png>)

 **How to use the Progress Bar UI Pattern**

-In this example, we display the percentage of shipped orders from an existing Customer Order Database.
+In this example, we display the percentage of current users that are active using an existing User database.

 1. In Service Studio, in the Toolbox, search for `Progress Bar`.